Recover Your Innate Ease and Freedom

 Meditation Doesn't Have to Be Difficult to Be Deep

-Yoga nidra meditation is a simple guided practice that most people do lying down.
+Yoga nidra meditation starts with relaxation.
+It is a simple guided practice that most people do lying down.
 It's not about struggling with your mind or being a pious monk or a saint.
 It requires no beliefs, only a willingness to sit openly with what is present.
 It's about recovering a connection with the core of who you are that is always, already free and at ease.

 Yoga nidra is a practice that works for people who live in the real world.
 It's for people with families, relationships, and probably an amount of stress and anxiety you wish you didn't have.
 It's for people who are burned out on the idea that our lives are all about work, doing what others expect you to do, and having more stuff.